-Directors appointed by cooptation shall have their position ratified on the date of the first General Meeting immediately following.
+Directors appointed by co-option must have their position ratified on the date of the first General Shareholders' Meeting immediately following.

-Directors whose term ends or who terminate their position for other reasons may not be a director or hold an executive office in another entity having a corporate purpose similar to that of the Company for a period of two years.
+A director whose term ends or terminates their position for other reasons may not be a director or hold executive office in another entity having a corporate purpose similar to that of the Company for a period of two years.
 If it deems the measure appropriate, the Board may exempt the incumbent director from this obligation or shorten the period of duration.